 Contributions Receivable - Contributions receivables are recorded when accrued and are stated at the amount management expects to collect.
 Management provides an allowance for uncollectible amounts through a provision for bad debt expense and an adjustment to a valuation allowance based on its assessment of the current status of individual receivables.
-There was no contributions receivable at December 31, 2010 and thus, no allowance has been established.
+SOA has determined that no allowance against the contributions receivable is required as of December 31, 2011.

 Contributed Goods - The Organization receives contributed goods from corporations and individuals.
 Donated goods are recorded as unrestricted or temporarily restricted contributions when they are received.
 Donated goods are valued at management's estimate of fair value at the time they are received.
 Upon distribution, the goods are recorded as a decrease in either unrestricted or temporarily restricted net assets.
-During 2010, SOA received contributed medical and healthcare supplies totaling \$3,039,000, of which \$817,498 was temporarily restricted.
+During 2011, SOA received contributed medical supplies and shoes totaling \$12,000, of which \$7,622 was temporarily restricted.